Ron Sweed: The Ghoul Show

-The Ghoul would typically take an unbelievably bad horror movie and dump in sound bites at appropriate moments, using audio clips from novelty records, George Carlin, Firesign Theater and rock albums of the '60s and early '70s.
+The Ghoul would typically take a horror movie and dump in sound bites at appropriate moments, using audio clips from novelty records, George Carlin, Firesign Theater and rock albums of the '60s and early '70s.
 And whenever a character took a drink of something on-screen, The Ghoul would supply a good, loud belch.

 "Shooting from no-budget studio sets, the Ghoul inserted his own dialogue and sound effects over insufferably bad B movies, blew up food, model cars and figurines with firecrackers, and produced strangely compelling, culturally relevant skits and parodies.
 The show was destructive and childish enough for little kids, subversive and timely enough for young adults."

 Later in the 1970s, Kaiser Broadcasting syndicated The Ghoul Show to Detroit, Chicago, Boston, Philadelphia, San Francisco and Los Angeles.
 It bombed in Chicago—replacing the locally-produced Svengoolie hosted by Jerry G. Bishop—and in Boston, but found success in Detroit at WKBD (channel 50) and enjoyed varying degrees of success in the other markets.
 Despite the show's popularity, Kaiser eventually canceled it in 1975 amid complaints from parents about the content of some of Sweed's skits, as well as the permanent closure of WKBF by Kaiser itself.
 But The Ghoul Show resurfaced on independent Detroit station WXON (channel 20) from 1977 to 1979, followed by a brief stint at WGPR-TV (channel 62) for several months in 1979.
 WKBF-TV's successor station WCLQ-TV (channel 61) revived the show from 1982 until the spring of 1984; this iteration of the show was also syndicated to WXON.